 We would love to welcome you to join us at St Helen’s Church, both for the fellowship of being part of a Christian Community and for the gift of deepening your relationship with God, through Jesus Christ.
 As a village church, St Helen’s has a variety of forms of worship on a Sunday, to help us cater for all people.
 Please come along and try the different services.

-At 8am on Sundays we have Holy Communion, this is a ‘said’ (ie not sung) service using traditional language from the Book of Common Prayer.
+At 8:00 AM on 1st and 3rd Sundays of the month, we have Holy Communion, this is a ‘said’ (i.e. not sung) service using traditional language from the Book of Common Prayer.
 In engaging with this worship, we join in with a tradition going all the way back to the Archbishop Thomas Cranmer in the 16th century.
 There is a poetry to the old English language, the intimate use of ‘thee’ and ‘thou’, which many people find helps them to inhabit a reverential space while listening to, and praying to, God.

 At 10:15am we have our most popular service, in which the format is varied from week to week throughout the month.
 The choir always sings at this service, which many find a great help in worshipping God.